mopidy/mopidy/docs/installation/index.rst

     BACKENDS = (u'mopidy.backends.libspotify.LibspotifyBackend',)

-For a full list of available settings, see :mod:`mopidy.settings.default`.
+For a full list of available settings, see :mod:`mopidy.settings`.

 Running Mopidy